mrhenryyu/minimal-mistakes/_pages/about/skills.md

 ---

 While this section is concurrent with my experience / education section / resume, this section is to give a brief overlook at what skills I possess and what core competencies I own.
+In most situations, I create links to show proof or an expansion of the

 ### Programming
   - Java
   - C
-  - Web Development
+  - Web Development (Javascript)
   - Unix / Linus Development Tools
+  - Algorithms
+  - Python / Matlab
+  - Databases (Mongo DB, SQL Databases)
 Data Analysis

 Neuroscience / Research